Fraud and Identity Theft Protection

-Ransomware: A very fast growing form of malware that targets critical data and systems for purpose of extortion.
+Ransomware: Ransomware is a very fast-growing form of malware that targets critical data and systems for the purpose of extortion.
 Commonly, ransomware is delivered through phishing emails.

 Due to their convenience and usefulness, mobile devices such as smartphones and tablets have become commonplace in today’s world.
-Because these devices allow users to go online, they also carry threats of identity theft.
-Many of these threats are similar to those of a personal computer (see above).
-To stay protected while using a mobile device, the following safeguards are recommended:
+Because these devices allow others to go online, they also carry threats of identity theft.
+Many of these threats are like those of a personal computer also.
+To stay protected while using a mobile device, we recommend the following tips:

-- Protect your mobile device with a password or passcode.
+- Protect your mobile device with a password or a passcode.

-- Do not share your device’s passwords or login credentials.
+- Do not share or write down your device’s passwords or login credentials.

 - Do not keep your passwords or login credentials on your device.

-- Set your device to automatically lock after not being used for a period of time.
+- Set up your device to automatically lock and require a password after not being in use.

-- When using apps that utilize sensitive information, such as mobile banking, always “Log out” once you have completed the session.
+- When using apps that utilize sensitive information, such as your online banking app, always “Log out” when you have completed your session.

-- Be careful when surfing the internet.
-Do not allow your device to connect to unknown wireless networks.
+- Be careful when browsing the internet, do not allow your device to connect to unknown wireless networks.

-- Consider adding additional security and antivirus software on your mobile device.
+- Consider adding additional security and antivirus software to your mobile device.